 In this four-bedroom detached house in Aylesbury, the owners made better use of the space they had by converting the garage and knocking through.
 This gave them enough space for a large kitchen-diner, plus a utility room and WC.
 Table and benches are from Design Shack Interiors, bar stools are from eBay.

 5. Make the most of a side return extension

 A side return extension enabled this four-bedroom Victorian terraced house in Balham, London, to be transformed into a bright living area that all the family can use together.
 The couple hired carpenter, Joe Chambers, to build a bespoke kitchen complete with peninsular island to double up as a breakfast bar .
 The bar stools are from Private Floor, and the flooring is from Havwoods.

 This six bedroom Victorian terraced house in Hastings, East Sussex has been transformed with dark, moody tones.
 A wall was removed between the kitchen, scullery and the bathroom to make this long galley shape.
 Bespoke brick slips flooring are from Cathedral Stone & Brick.
 The marble work surface is from Marble 2 Marvel, and the wine boxes are from Crates4You.

 Love dark colours?
 Don't miss these dramatically moody kitchen design ideas.

-7. A new open plan layout created by removing walls
+7. Create an open plan kitchen diner by removing walls

 This four-bedroom Edwardian house in Ealing was redesigned to create a light-filled open space.
 The sash windows and bespoke kitchen were custom made by carpenter Garret O’Reilly.
 The flooring is from Natural Wood Designs, the dining table is from Barker and Stonehouse, and the pendant lamp is from Habitat.